History of Zionism: Saudi–U.S. correspondence on Arab–Jewish relations in Palestine

-Growing conflict with the Palestinian Arab population
+Growing conflict between Palestinian Jews and Palestinian Arabs

 One issue fatally divided Arab and Jew in Palestine: immigration.
 Jews would not compromise over immigration, which they needed as a means of escaping European persecution and which was a core doctrine of Zionism.
 The Arabs for their part could not compromise on immigration because to do so would effectively end their majority in Palestine.
 As time went on the conflict between the two communities became increasingly bitter.

 British immigration restrictions

 British support for Zionism was always controversial and the issue was periodically debated in Parliament.

 Churchill also restricted Jewish migration to an annual quota decided by the British.
 Certificates allowing migration were distributed by the Jewish Agency.
 Jews with 1000 Pounds in cash or Jewish professionals with 500 Pounds in cash could emigrate freely.
-Churchill's reforms made it hard for Arab Jews, Orthodox Jews and Revisionist Zionists from Poland to migrate to Palestine as the Jewish Agency was dominated by European Zionists, and increasingly by Socialist Zionists.
+Churchill's reforms made it hard for Mizrahi jews, Orthodox Jews and Revisionist Zionists from Poland to migrate to Palestine as the Jewish Agency was dominated by European Zionists, and increasingly by Socialist Zionists.
 Immigration restrictions did, however mean that Jewish immigrants to Palestine had to prove their loyalty and dedication by spending years preparing for migration.
 Many immigrants arrived after rigorous preparation including agricultural and ideological training and learning Hebrew.